Dr Infrared Portable Space Heater for large room

 - Radiative Heaters: Radiative heaters operate like a halogen light bulb but give off heat in the infrared spectrum.
 This means that instead of heating the air in a room, it is able to heat the objects around it.
 These heaters are very efficient since they heat objects directly but often they do not look as attractive as convection heaters.

 There are two ways of powering a space heater

-- Electric Space Heaters: There are a wide array of electric powered space heaters available.
+- Electric Space Heaters: There are a wide array of electrically powered space heaters available.
+You can also include the electric fireplace heater in this category.
 These machines simply plug into any standard electrical outlet making them ideal to use in the home.
 These heaters come in a number of sizes, styles and output levels.

-Factors to Consider When Deciding to Purchase a Space Heater
+Factors to Consider When Deciding to Purchase the Best Space Heater for Large Rooms

 - Physical Size: There’s a huge range of space heater sizes available.
 Depending on the dimensions of the room or area you’re planning to use it in, a smaller heater could be the smart choice.